Graduate Student Resources

 Time Limit Extension

-If a student is nearing the end of their degree time limitation (see Enrollment Requirements page), but needs more time to finish their program, they may request a Time Limit Extension.
-An approved Time Limit Extension Request extends the student’s time limit by a maximum of two (2) years.
+If a student is nearing the end of their degree time limitations (see Enrollment Requirements page), but needs more time to finish their degree, they may request a Time Limit Extension.
+An approved Time Limit Extension Request extends the student’s degree time limit by a maximum of two (2) years.
 Students may request only one time limit extension during their program based on documented exceptional circumstances that prevent them from completing their degree on time.

 Time limit extension requests must include:

-• Endorsements from the student's program advisor, Department Chair or director, and College Dean or designee
+- Signatures and supporting letters from the student's Major Professor or program advisor, Department Chair, and College Dean or designee

-Students should fill out the Time Limit Request Extension Form with the dates of when they were first admitted to their major, the semester they now expect to graduate/complete all degree requirements, and any approved Leave of Absence or Program Reinstatement if applicable.
-They will also need to complete an action plan with the assistance of their advisor or Major Professor, listing key program benchmarks and what dates they will complete those assignments by.
-Once the student's program and advisors approve the form, the Time Limit Extension will be forwarded to the Office of Graduate Studies for final approval.
+Students should fill out the Time Limit Extension Request Form with the dates of when they were first admitted to their major, the semester they now expect to complete all degree requirements and graduate, and any approved Leave of Absence or Program Reinstatement if applicable.
+They will also need to complete an action plan with the assistance of their advisor or Major Professor, listing their remaining program benchmarks and what dates they will complete those assignments by.
+Once the student's advisors and graduate program approve the form, the Time Limit Extension Request will be forwarded to the Office of Graduate Studies for final approval.

 An approved Time Limit Extension will apply towards all courses used for the degree.
 However, graduate programs may require additional or repeat coursework as part of the condition of the time limit extension.
 For requests exceeding a year of additional time, the Office of Graduate Studies will audit the student’s progress each semester to ensure that the action plan is adhered to and that progress towards degree completion is occurring.